DSAutomations/dockerhass-docs/DockerHass-Docs-Buster.md

       -s "docker-config;/srv/docker;yes;no;no;smbuser"
     environment:
       - 'USERID=1000'
-      - 'GROUPID=996'
-      - 'TZ=America/New_York'
+      - 'GROUPID=995'
 ```
 Change `badpass` to something better
 Save the file by pressing  `Ctrl-o` then exit with `Ctrl-x`.

-*Note: the environmental variables above should work on a raspberry pi, but you may need to adjust USERID or GROUPID if you're on a different system or have added additional users.
+*Note: the environmental variables above should work on Raspbian Buster but you may need to adjust USERID or GROUPID if you're on a different system or have added additional users.
 You can find these values by evoking `id` on the command line.
 Assign the UID of your user and the GID of docker.*

 Make sure that you're in the `samba-server` directory and bring up the container: